Rhythm Watch: Other products

-Closure and discontinuation
+Closure and discontinuation in the United States

 In 2025, it was announced that Rhythm would be closing down and discontinuing their American services.
 Rhythm USA was branched off as a subsidiary of the Japanese division, first taking off in 1989 in New York, before shifting places to Atlanta, Georgia, where its headquarters sat from 1993 until its closure in 2025.
 It has understandably left a saddening impact on many in the clock collecting community.
 As of now, Seiko appears to be the only clock manufacturer still left in both the Japanese and international markets.
 Seiko is still producing their Emblem and Disney Time series in Japan, while American consumers receive the Melodies in Motion series.
 Seiko models are available for purchase on sites such as EBay, Mercari, WorthPoint, Yahoo!
-Auction Japan (international shipping for Yahoo!
+Auctions Japan (international shipping for Yahoo!
 Auction Japan being handled through the proxy service "Buyee").

 Where to Find

-There are many YouTube channels online where you can find Rhythm models being demonstrated.
-As of 2025, the best credible source to find demos of Rhythm, Seiko and Citizen melody clocks is Timeless Moments.
-Ran by avid Ohio-based clock collector Chevy Ash, this channel is the most referred to channel in America.
-Other sources point to channels such as Kurage0814, 1993KAZUKI, itagaki602, and many others.
-These channels are some of the channels that can be viewed for clock demonstrations, from the USA to Japan.
+There are many YouTube channels online where demonstrations of Rhythm models can be found.
+As of 2025, the best credible source to find demos of Rhythm, Seiko and Citizen melody clocks is the channel Timeless Moments.
+Run by avid Ohio-based clock collector Chevy Ash, this channel is the most referred to in America.
+Other sources point to channels such as Kurage0814, 1993KAZUKI, and itagaki602.